chrippa/livestreamer/README.md

 Saving arguments AKA config file
 --------------------------------
-Livestreamer can read arguments from the file ~/.livestreamerrc.
+Livestreamer can read arguments from the file ~/.livestreamer.conf on Unix based operating systems and %APPDATA%\livestreamer.conf on windows based operating systems.
 A example file:

     player=mplayer